 Career Outlook for Youth Ministry

-According to the BLS, positions for directors of religious activities and education, including youth ministers, were expected to experience an increase of 8% from 2012-2022.
-In September 2014, PayScale.com reported that most youth ministers earned $16,562-$48,305 per year, with a median annual salary of $34,481.
-Additionally, the majority of those who worked in a youth pastor position had a salary range of $17,943-$49,367.
-In 2013, the BLS revealed an annual median salary for directors of religious activities and education of $38,160.
+According to the U.S. Bureau of Labor Statistics (BLS), positions for directors of religious activities and education, including youth ministers, were expected to experience an increase of 4-6% from 2014-2024.
+In May 2015, BLS reported that clergy had a median annual salary of $44,250.
+The BLS revealed an annual median salary for directors of religious activities and education of $38,780 for the same time period.

 Job Requirements for a Career in Youth Ministry

-According to the U.S. Bureau of Labor Statistics (BLS), church ministry leaders and directors, including youth ministers, usually have a bachelor's degree (www.bls.gov).
+According to the BLS, church ministry leaders and directors, including youth ministers, usually have a bachelor's degree (www.bls.gov).
 Though a specific major isn't typically required, several Bible colleges and private schools offer leadership programs with concentrations in youth ministry.
 Common coursework includes religious studies, child psychology, family studies and communication.

 Youth ministry programs often have internship requirements that offer experience under the direction of a pastor or youth minister.
 Students who enroll in programs without these opportunities can usually volunteer within a church's youth program as a youth group leader, children's choir assistant or daycare provider.